paramrajpura/HM_RAT/README.md

 The script will ask : the directory of those folder, which rat, on what study day and the TNU number of the rat.

 It will create a new folder named preprocess with the concated and preprocess file in it group by rat and studyday.

+_**Detrending:**_

+  * TestChronux.m

+This process will detrend the signal of a recording.
+This MATLAB script use the local detrend function from Chronux to create a linear regression on a moving local window of 0.1 second

+How to Use it :
+- decompress the folder chronux2.12. in the folder

+- In matlab go to your directory with the function, add the chronux folder and subfolder to the path.

+- Change the directory to the recording (MDA file) of the file you want to detrend in sig = readmda('PATH').

+- Change the name of the output recording file